lluppesms/chatgpt.blazor.demo/.azure/readme.md

     azd env set dallEApiKey <yourDallEApiKey>
 ```

 If you want your application to be authenticated, you will need to provide a Domain, TenantId and ClientId.
 This is optional and only needed if you want to enable authentication.
-The values come from an Azure Active Directory App Registration that is used to authorized this application.
+If not specified, then anyone will be able to use the application.
+These values point to an Azure Active Directory App Registration that is used to authorized this application.
 To add these values to the application, run the following commands:

 ```bash
     azd env set adDomain <yourDomain.onmicrosoft.com>